 Clinical Evaluation

-The diagnosing process starts by observing animals that show signs such as chronic diarrhea, weight loss, and reduced milk production.
-These symptoms typically appear in the later stages of Johne’s disease.
+The diagnostic process starts by observing animals that show clinical signs like chronic diarrhea, weight loss, and reduced milk production.
+Above listed symptoms typically appear in the later stages of Johne’s disease.

 The disease is commonly described in four stages:

-- Stage 1: Infected animals show no symptoms, and bacteria are not detected in feces.
+- Stage 1: Infected animals never show any symptoms, and bacteria are not detected in feces.

 - Stage 2: Animals remain asymptomatic but may begin shedding bacteria in feces.